-- Enhanced Flexibility Mode is currently only supported in 1.4 image clusters.
+- Enhanced Flexibility Mode is supported on clusters running image versions 1.4 - 1.5.

-- Apache Hadoop YARN jobs that do not support AppMaster relocation may fail more often in Enhanced Flexibility Mode (see When to wait for AppMasters to finish).
+- Apache Hadoop YARN jobs that do not support AppMaster relocation can fail in Enhanced Flexibility Mode (see When to wait for AppMasters to finish).

 Using Enhanced Flexibility Mode